Switzerland

 Arm’s Length Principle: Concept

-All transactions of parties related to Swiss entities must be carried out under conditions of the Arm’s Length principle, based on Art.
-58, Paragraph 1, Letter b, clause 5 of the Corporate Income Tax Law of the country and Article 24 of the Federal Law on Harmonization of Cantonal and Communal Taxes.
+All transactions of parties related to Swiss entities must be carried out under the Arm’s Length Principle conditions, based on Art.
+58, Paragraph 1, Letter B, clause 5 of the Corporate Income Tax Law of the country and Article 24 of the Federal Law on Harmonization of Cantonal and Communal Taxes.

-Likewise, Switzerland is based on the OECD Transfer Pricing Guidelines (OECD TPG) as a source for the interpretation of the Arm’s Length principle.
-The Swiss Tax Authority issued Circular Letter No. 4 dated March 19, 2004, which emphasized that the OECD Transfer Pricing Guidelines should be considered in multinational companies.
+Likewise, Switzerland is based on the OECD Transfer Pricing Guidelines (OECD TPG) as a source for the Arm’s Length Principle interpretation.
+The Swiss Tax Authority issued Circular Letter No.4, dated March 19, 2004, which emphasized that the OECD Transfer Pricing Guidelines should be considered in multinational companies.

 Concept of Related Parties in Switzerland